AaronWongNSC/Physics-of-Media-Arts/README.md

 # Work in Progress

-Link to the materials: [Physics for Creatives](https://AaronWongNSC.github.io/Physics-for-Creatives/)
+Link to the materials: [Physics of Media Arts](https://AaronWongNSC.github.io/Physics-of-Media-Arts/)